Retractor (medicine): History

 Surgical retractors probably originate with very basic tools used in the Stone Age.
 Branches or antlers of various shapes were used to dig and extract food from the ground.
 As the use of tools evolved, a variety of instruments came about to substitute for the use of hooked or grasping fingers in the butchering of meat or dissection of bodies.
 The use of metals in tool making was of great importance.
 A variety of Roman metal instruments of the hook and retractor family have been found by archeologists.
 These instruments would generally be called hooks if the end was as narrow as the handle of the instrument.
 If the end was broad, it would be called a retractor.
 Also arising from this group of tools were other related tools for displacing (elevators and spatulas) and scooping (spoons and curettes).

 In 4th century CE, Indian physician Susruta used surgical tools such as retractors.
 In a description of the procedure of tonsillectomy from the 7th century CE, Paul of Aegina documents the use of a tongue spatula to keep the tongue out of the way while a form of tonsil hook is used to bring the tonsil forward for excision.
 In 1000 CE Abu al-Qasim al-Zahrawi, also known as Albucasis or Abulcasis, described a variety of surgical instruments including retractors in his famous text Al-Tasrif.
 Vesalius described a variety of hooks and retractors in the 16th century.
 Jan Mikulicz-Radecki's invention of a hinged rib spreading retractor in 1904 prompted a flurry of development of retractors in the early 20th century, culminating in 1936 in our modern device based on the design of Enrique Finochietto.

 Current

 The following is an incomplete list of surgical retractors in use:

+In 2021, a self-retaining ring retractor in the UK was given HRH The Queen's Award for Enterprise in the Innovation category as the first and only retractor ever to be awarded.